Iran Has No Desire For Nuclear Weapons, Despite Having Ability - Vice President

-(MENAFN- AzerNews) Iran has the ability to make nuclear weapons, but it does not
+ability to make nuclear weapons, but it does not want to own

 Eslami stated that Iran's defense and security doctrine has